survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 ## Alternative Ways to Use *webpack-dev-server*

 We could have passed *webpack-dev-server* options through terminal.
 I find it clearer to manage it within Webpack configuration as that helps to keep *package.json* nice and tidy.
+It is also easier to understand what's going on as you don't need to dig the answers from Webpack source.

 Alternatively, we could have set up an Express server of our own and used *webpack-dev-server* as a [middleware](https://webpack.github.io/docs/webpack-dev-middleware.html).
 There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api).
+This is a good approach if you want control and flexibility.

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
 This can be somewhat convenient during development!